-The Compensation Committee is comprised of Neville Dastoor (Chair), Olav Langelaar and Marcus Chalk, the majority of whom are considered to be independent.
-Messrs.
-Langelaar and Chalk are considered to be independent.
-Mr. Dastoor is not considered to be independent as he served as the Corporate Secretary of the Company within the last three years.
+The Compensation Committee is comprised of Neville Dastoor (Chair), Olav Langelaar and Marcus Chalk, all of whom are considered to be independent.
 The charter of the Compensation Committee provides that it is responsible for providing the Board with recommendations regarding the compensation levels for the Company's directors, CEO, and senior executive officers.
 The Compensation Committee shall annually review and approve corporate goals and objectives relevant to the CEO and senior executive officer compensation, evaluate the performance of the CEO and each senior executive officer's performance in light of those goals and objectives, and recommend to the Board for approval the compensation level for the CEO and each senior executive officer based on this evaluation.
 In determining such compensation, the Compensation Committee will consider the Company's performance and relative shareholder return and the compensation of CEOs and senior executive officers at comparable companies.
 While the Board is ultimately responsible for determining all forms of compensation to be awarded to the directors, CEO and senior executives, the Compensation Committee will annually review the Company's compensation philosophy, policies, plans and guidelines and recommend any changes to the Board.